 Every single client that we have – like Uber, Amazon and Salesforce – came from our content marketing.

-Just six years ago, in 2013, our CEO Eric Siu bought Single Grain from the founders for two bucks (less than the price of a cappuccino!) when it was about to go down the drain.
-At that time, the agency's revenue was coming only from SEO services, but with the Google Penguin update, everything went downhill and client churn was skyrocketing.
-That's when he decided to focus on content marketing:
+In 2013, our CEO Eric Siu bought Single Grain from the founders for two bucks (less than the price of a cappuccino!) when it was negative.
+At that time, the agency's revenue was coming only from SEO services, but with the Google Penguin update, our success formula spiraled and client churn was skyrocketing.

-Today, Single Grain is a content marketing powerhouse, and we are able to maintain this level of consistent, quality output by using the Content Sprout Method – a tactic that starts with one great piece of content (the “seed”) from which you “sprout” new forms of content.
+Today, Single Grain is a content marketing powerhouse, and we are able to maintain this level of consistent, quality output by using the Content Sprout Method, a tactic that starts with one great piece of content (the “seed”) from which you “sprout” new forms of content.

 - Create a 30-second Instagram teaser video linking to the Live